Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation: Introduction

 More importantly, another well-known issue in MATG is that deadlocks often occur during navigation in multi-robot systems.
 Formally, a deadlock happens when multiple robots are blocked by each other indefinitely and cannot make any progress towards their targets~\cite{Alonso2018-2}.
 It is often caused by the symmetric configuration of the underlying system \cite{Grover2020}, and the lack of a central coordinator~\cite{Alonso2018-1}.
-Towards a structured environment where the paths are predefined, several recent works \cite{Zhou2020,Xing2022} perform well via proper prioritization and scheduling.
-On the other side, for unstructured environments, the resolution scheme is inspired by the real-life traffic management such as the right-hand rules.
+A commonly-used resolution scheme is inspired by the right-hand rules.
 For instance, an artificial perturbation to the right-hand side of each robot is introduced in \cite{Wang2017} in order to break the equilibrium of deadlock.
 This however can lead to unpredictable behavior and even safety issue in practice as the magnitude of such perturbations is hard to determine.
 Other works in~\cite{Zhou2017,Pierson2020,Abdullhak2021} instead propose to select a detour point on the right-hand side of each robot as the temporary target.
 Nonetheless, the validity and effectiveness of these schemes still lack theoretical analyses and guarantee on the performance, and might lead to livelock problems in practice where the robots oscillate around the deadlock positions indefinitely.
 Similar clockwise maneuver is adopted in~\cite{Garg2019} which shows that the tangent motion can resolve deadlocks for some cases.
 Important advances on deadlock analysis and resolution are recently reported in~\cite{Grover2020,Grover2020-1,Grover2022}.
-The authors in~\cite{Grover2020,Grover2020-1,Grover2022} analyze the condition of deadlocks based on the Karush-Kuhn-Tucker (KKT) formulation for multi-robot systems and present a proportional-derivative (PD) control law to resolve deadlock, which unfortunately can be theoretically shown for the case with no more than three robots.
+The authors in~\cite{Grover2020,Grover2020-1,Grover2022} analyze the condition of deadlocks based on the Karush-Kuhn-Tucker (KKT) formulation for multi-robot systems and present a proportional-derivative control law to resolve deadlock, which can be theoretically shown for the case with no more than three robots.
 As pointed out in \cite{Zhou2017}, algorithms that can provably avoid deadlock in general cases without a global coordinator still await.